Double-spending: Centralized digital currencies

-Decentralized currencies
+Decentralized digital currencies

 In a decentralized system, the double-spending problem is significantly harder to solve.
 To avoid the need for a trusted third party, many servers must store identical up-to-date copies of a public transaction ledger, but as transactions (requests to spend money) are broadcast, they will arrive at each server at slightly different times.
 If two transactions attempt to spend the same token, each server will consider the first transaction it sees to be valid, and the other invalid.
 Once the servers disagree, there is no way to determine true balances, as each server's observations are considered equally valid.

 Most decentralized systems solve this problem with a consensus algorithm, a way to bring the servers back in sync.
 Two notable types of consensus mechanisms are proof-of-work and proof-of-stake.

 By 2007, a number of distributed systems for the prevention of double-spending had been proposed.

 The cryptocurrency Bitcoin implemented a solution in early 2009.
 Its cryptographic protocol used a proof-of-work consensus mechanism where transactions are batched into blocks and chained together using a linked list of hash pointers (blockchain).
 Any server can produce a block by solving a computationally difficult puzzle (specifically finding a partial hash collision) called mining.
 The block commits to the entire history of bitcoin transactions as well as the new set of incoming transactions.
 The miner is rewarded some bitcoins for solving it.

 The double-spending problem persists, however, if two blocks (with conflicting transactions) are mined at the same approximate time.
 When servers inevitably disagree on the order of the two blocks, they each keep both blocks temporarily.
 As new blocks arrive, they must commit to one history or the other, and eventually a single chain will continue on, while the other(s) will not.
 Since the longest (more technically "heaviest") chain is considered to be the valid data set, miners are incentivized to only build blocks on the longest chain they know about in order for it to become part of that dataset (and for their reward to be valid).

 Transactions in this system are therefore never technically "final" as a conflicting chain of blocks can always outgrow the current canonical chain.
 However, as blocks are built on top of a transaction, it becomes increasingly costly and thus unlikely for another chain to overtake it.